kasimjey1/CNA340/README.md

 ```

 ## Thanks
-ProI watched the zoom videos that helped me a little bit and then I watched a youtube video on how to create the repo.
+I watched the zoom videos that helped me a little bit and then I watched a youtube video on how to create the repo.